-Substance abuse treatment is offered in a wide variety of distinct treatment settings with a variety of different treatment methods.
-For example, some substance abuse treatment can be carried out on an outpatient basis, where the person will typically attend treatment during the day but is allowed to return home daily.
-Other substance abuse treatment requires the individual to reside in a hospital or residential facility during the entire course of treatment, which is particularly helpful in resolving more serious cases of addiction.
-Inpatient and residential substance abuse treatment can be done on a short term or long term basis, depending on unique circumstances which can be different for each person.
-Most substance abuse treatment will focus on getting the person physically rehabilitated, and then concentrate on underlying psychological and emotional issues which will help them avoid relapse in the future.
+Substance abuse treatment is offered in a wide range of different treatment settings with a variety of different treatment approaches.
+For example, some substance abuse treatment can be performed on an outpatient basis, where the individual will typically participate in treatment during the day but is allowed to return home daily.
+Other substance abuse treatment requires the individual to stay in a hospital or residential facility during the entire course of treatment, which is particularly helpful in resolving more severe cases of addiction.
+Inpatient and residential substance abuse treatment can be done on a short term or long term basis, depending on different circumstances which can be different for each person.
+Most substance abuse treatment will focus on getting the person physically rehabilitated, and then focus on underlying psychological and emotional issues which will help them avoid relapse in the future.

-Detoxification is generally the initial step in getting off drugs.
-It enables an individual to be in a supervised setting while they go through withdrawal symptoms for drugs and/or alcohol.
-There are various types of detoxification.
+Detoxification is usually the 1st step in getting off drugs.
+It permits an individual to be in a supervised environment while they go through withdrawal symptoms for drugs and/or alcohol.
+There are different types of detoxification.
 Theyvary from drug-free to medically supervised.
-A prevalent mistake that quite a few addicts make is to think that detox is enough to kick their habit.
+A prevalent mistake that many addicts make is to feel that detox is sufficient to kick their habit.
 This is rarely the case.
-All detox does is get a person through the withdrawal when they stop using.
-It is usually recommended that detox be followed up with some type of treatment plan to learn the root of why someone was using drugs in the first place.
+All detox does is get someone through the withdrawal when they stop using.
+It is at all times recommended that detox be followed up with some type of treatment plan to uncover the root of why someone was using drugs in the first place.

-Hospital inpatient drug rehabilitation is carried out in a hospital setting and is overseen by doctors and other medical staff.
-Hospital inpatient treatment is sometimes necessary in the beginning stages of abstinence when the person may experience the onset of medically dangerous withdrawal symptoms, which is sometimes true when quitting alcohol as well as a category of prescription drugs known as benzodiazepines which must be monitored very carefully by medical professionals to minimize ant dangerous health complications.
-Hospital inpatient treatment is also administered to those who choose to undergo medication assisted withdrawal, as is the case with opiate addicted individuals who wish to use this type of detoxification approach to manage the harsh withdrawal symptoms associated with heroin or other opiate withdrawal.
-This type of opiate detox is not considered full rehabilitation and these people will require additional counseling and therapy to fully recover from addiction.
+Hospital inpatient drug or alcohol treatment is carried out in a hospital setting and is overseen by doctors and other medical staff.
+Hospital inpatient treatment is often necessary in the beginning stages of abstinence when the person may experience the onset of medically dangerous withdrawal symptoms, which is sometimes true when quitting alcohol as well as a category of prescription drugs known as benzodiazepines which must be supervised very carefully by medical professionals in case of any complications.
+Hospital inpatient treatment is also delivered to individuals who desire a medication assisted withdrawal, as is the case with opiate addicted individuals who wish to use this type of detox technique to manage the harsh withdrawal symptoms associated with heroin or other opiate withdrawal.
+This type of opiate detoxification is not considered full rehabilitation and these people will require further counseling and therapy to fully recover from addiction.

-Drug rehab programs which are offered on an outpatient basis are readily available to addicted individuals who have circumstances which prevent them from being able to participate in an inpatient treatment center.
-An outpatient substance abuse treatment center offers many of the same services as an inpatient program, but allows for flexibility as opposed to an inpatient drug or alcohol treatment program where the person is required to stay and reside at the rehabilitation center until treatment has been fully completed.
-Outpatient drug treatment is also available for those who have already gone through residential or inpatient treatment but require a comprehensive aftercare and relapse prevention program which will offer further support and treatment to help them remain clean and sober.
+Drug rehab services which are provided on an outpatient basis are available to addicted people who have circumstances which prevent them from being able to participate in an inpatient rehab facility.
+An outpatient drug and alcohol rehabilitation center offers many of the same services as an inpatient program, but allows for flexibility as opposed to an inpatient drug rehabilitation center where the individual is expected to remain at the treatment facility until treatment is complete.
+Outpatient drug or alcohol rehabilitation is also available for individuals who have already gone through residential or inpatient treatment but require a comprehensive aftercare and relapse prevention program which will offer further support and treatment to help them avoid relapse.

-Persons with co-occurring mental and substance abuse disorders must address both issues if there is any hope for them to recover completely.
-Some people take drugs to relieve symptoms of mental health disorders, and some individuals take drugs which then, in turn, causes symptoms which mimic mental health problems, such as depression and anxiety.
-Drug treatment professionals know how to differentiate between the two, and can work with clients to properly treat real mental health conditions in tandem with any other substance abuse treatment that is done with the individual.
-This has proven to be effective in keeping individuals with mental health problems off of drugs and mentally stable and happy.
+Persons with co-occurring mental and substance abuse disorders must handle both issues in order to recover completely.
+Some individuals take drugs to alleviate symptoms of mental health complications, and some individuals take drugs which then, in turn, brings about symptoms which are identical to mental health disorders, such as depression and anxiety.
+Addiction rehabilitation professionals know how to distinguish between the two, and can work with clients to appropriately treat real mental health conditions in tandem with any other substance abuse treatment that is done with the individual.
+This has proven to be effective in keeping people with mental health issues off of drugs and alcohol and mentally stable and happy.

 Rehabilitation from drug addiction is a process that can be difficult and in manyways intimidating.
-This is why some women seeking recovery feel more comfortable in treatment centers designed specifically for women.
-Women who are addicted to drugs or alcohol oftenhave personal issues that are considerably different than that of males.
-In a drug rehabilitation center where all the clients are women, the recovering addict will feel more relaxed and will be able to share her personal issues that led to her drug abuse and addiction problems.
-Statistics show that up to seventy percent of drug abusing women report having some type of sexual or physical abuse in their past.
+This is why some women seeking help with addiction feel more comfortable in rehab centers designed specifically for women.
+Women who are addicted to drugs or alcohol typicallyhave personal issues that are very different than their male counter parts.
+In a drug or alcohol rehab facility where all the clients are women, the recovering addict will feel more at ease and will be able to work through her personal issues that led to her drug abuse and addiction problems.
+Statistics show that up to seventy percent of women with addiction problems report having some type of sexual or physical abuse in their past.
 These delicate issues are easier to work through in the company of other women without fear of judgment or ridicule.

-Anybody can become addicted to drugs no matter their handicap, disability or personal physical challenge.
-This sometimes makes individuals particularly more susceptible to becoming involved in substance abuse, because of the various challenges that this can bring about in the person's life.
-This is true for those people in the deaf and hearing impaired community as well, and treatment for substance abuse and addiction is sometimes required.
-Deaf or hearing impaired persons will need ASL or other assistance as part of their treatment needs, and there are drug rehabilitation programs available which provide these services.
-Professional treatment counselors who know ASL and can offer other necessary assistance to deaf or hearing impaired substance abusers.
+People can become addicted to drugs no matter their handicap, disability or personal physical challenge.
+This sometimes makes individuals particularly more susceptible to becoming involved in substance abuse, because of the various challenges that this can bring about in the individual's life.
+This is true for individuals in the deaf and hearing impaired community as well, and treatment for substance abuse and addiction is sometimes needed.
+Deaf or hearing impaired persons will need ASL or other assistance as part of their treatment needs, and there are drug and alcohol rehab facilities available which cater to these needs.
+Professional treatment counselors who know ASL and can provide other necessary assistance to deaf or hearing impaired substance abusers.

-Self payment drug rehab centers are an excellent alternative to other types of treatment facilities i.e. private medical insurance and state funded facilities.
-People who are capable of attending self payment programs pay for their entire rehabilitation process out of pocket.
+Self payment drug treatment programs are an excellent alternative to other types of rehab programs i.e. private medical insurance and state funded facilities.
+People who are able to attend self payment programs pay for their entire rehab process out of pocket.
 Keep in mind though, this does not mean that they will not have access to financial assistance if needed.
-It just means that self payment is their primary method of covering the cost of their substance abuse rehabilitation program.
-In order to learn more about self payment programs, make contact with a drug rehab program and inquire as to their payment options.
-It is a good idea to contact a number of facilities so that you have a comparison of your choices with regards to treatment options and payment methods.
+It just means that self payment is their primary method of covering the cost of their drug treatment program.
+To learn more about self payment programs, contact a drug or alcohol rehab center and inquire as to their payment options.
+It is a good idea to contact a number of programs so that you have an understanding of your choices regarding treatment options and payment options.

-Drug addiction and alcoholism affects many older Americans and seniors, and this issue is projected to only worsen in the coming years.
-Seniors who are covered through the Medicare program, an insurance plan funded through the federal government for Americans in this age bracket, can use their Medicare benefits to receive vital treatment services for drug or alcohol addiction at a wide variety of drug and alcohol treatment programs around the country.
-Medicare covers both inpatient and outpatient rehab programs, and seniors who wish to receive help can consult with their primary care physician to choose a rehab program covered by Medicare which would fit his or her particular needs.
+Drug addiction and alcoholism can effect many older Americans and seniors, and this issue is projected to only worsen in the coming years.
+Seniors who are covered by Medicare, an insurance program funded through the federal government for Americans in this age bracket, can use their Medicare benefits to receive vital treatment services for substance abuse at a variety of substance abuse rehab centers around the country.
+Medicare covers both inpatient and outpatient rehabilitation facilities, and seniors who wish to receive treatment can consult with their primary care physician to choose a treatment program covered by Medicare which would fit his or her particular needs.

-Some people are covered through state financed insurance because they fail to meet the eligibility requirements for Medicaid.
-Some states however offer affordable health insurance to those individuals who cannot afford private health insurance.
-State financed health insurance programs will in some cases cover the costs associated with substance abuse treatment at a wide variety of drug rehabilitation programs around the country.
-State financed insurance other than Medicaid may cover both outpatient or inpatient drug rehabilitation providers.
-To find out which rehabilitation programs will accept state financed insurance, speak with a drug treatment professional.
+Some people are covered through state financed insurance because they do not meet the eligibility requirements for Medicaid.
+Some states however offer state financed health insurance to those individuals who cannot afford private health insurance.
+State financed health insurance programs will in some cases cover the costs associated with substance abuse treatment at a wide variety of drug treatment centers around the country.
+State financed insurance other than Medicaid may cover both inpatient or outpatient drug treatment services.
+To find out which treatment programs will accept state financed insurance, speak with a drug treatment advisor.

-Military health insurance usually relates to TRICARE and is a typically recognized insurance for specific drug treatment programs.
+Military health insurance usually relates to TRICARE and is a typically recognized insurance for specific drug treatment facilities.
 A drug rehab that accepts military insurance will commonly accept most other types of insurance as well.
-TRICARE normally covers detox, rehabilitation and outpatient treatment.
+TRICARE generally covers detoxification, rehab and outpatient treatment.